 A fast-loading site is a site that plays nice with its visitors.
 That is, it makes for a pleasant user experience.
 We’ve all been to that website that takes a decade to load, so you know first hand how annoying that is and how quickly you hit the “Back” button when you encounter it.

 To increase site speed, caching is the way to go.
-There are really two plugins that act as the gold standard in this regard.
-They are W3 Total Cache and WP Super Cache and either will do the job quite nicely.
+There are really few plugins that act as the gold standard in this regard and will do the job quite nicely: Hummingbird, W3 Total Cache, and WP Super Cache.

 Another aspect you need to think about is image optimization.
 Smaller image files mean your site will load faster.
 And while you can’t skimp on the quality of your images, you can do your very best to compress them.